El Calafate, Argentina: What to pack, what to wear, and when to go [2022]

 January

-If you visit El Calafate during January, you are likely to find that it is balmy and very dry with almost no rain.
-Temperatures tend to hover around the high 60s F (high 10s C) during the day, while at night they can dip into the 40s F (single digits C).
+If you are traveling to El Calafate in January, you will notice that it is mild and very dry with almost no rain.
+Daytime temperatures are in the high 60s F (high 10s C).

 What to wear/what to pack: